tiagomestreteixeira/FundamentalsOfComputing/README.md

 # Fundamentals Of Computing

-An introduction to computer science university course using Scheme.
+An introduction to computer science course using Scheme.

-# Modeling Daisy World Project
+# Modeling Daisy World